nightwalker89/reactjs-login-recaptcha-example/README.md

 npm install
 ```

-To start a ReactJS instance locally, please run the command:
+To start the Login instance locally, please run the command:

 ```
 npm run start